matrharr/Questions-App/README.md

 # Questions-App
 A app for taking exams or surveys made with React/Redux/Django

-The following GIFs demonstrates each of the 8 requirements listed in the project instructions beinging satisfied
+The following GIFs demonstrate each of the 8 requirements listed in the project instructions beinging satisfied

 Requirement 1 - 4 (Drag and drop options from left to right column; Option is highlighted when selected; When an option is dropped on the right column, that option is still selected until user clicks on another option):